datenstrom/yellow/README.md

 2. Copy all files to your web hosting.
 3. Open your website in a browser.

-Installation requirements are Apache, mod_rewrite, mod_ssl and PHP 5.3.
+Installation requirements are Apache, mod_rewrite, mod_ssl, PHP 5.3+.

 How do I get started?
 ---------------------
 You already have everything you need.
 Start by editing your own website.
 There are [Yellow extensions](https://github.com/markseu/yellowcms-extensions).
-For more information see [Yellow documentation](https://github.com/markseu/yellowcms-extensions/blob/master/documentation/README.md)
+For more information see [Yellow documentation](https://github.com/markseu/yellowcms-extensions/blob/master/documentation/README.md).

 License and thanks
 ------------------